parcel-bundler/website/src/features/node-emulation.md

 - `.env.local` is not loaded when `NODE_ENV=test` since [tests should produce the same results for everyone](https://github.com/parcel-bundler/parcel/blob/28df546a2249b6aac1e529dd629f506ba6b0a4bb/src/utils/env.js#L9)
 - Sometimes introducing a new .env file will not work immediately.
 Try deleting the .cache/ directory in this case.
 - Accessing the `process.env` object directly is [not supported](https://github.com/parcel-bundler/parcel/issues/2299#issuecomment-439768971), but accessing specific variables on it like `process.env.API_KEY` will provide the expected value.
-- Use the built-in `process` Node.js global, i.e. don't do `import process from "process"`, because it will not work.
+- Use the built-in `process` Node.js global, i.e. don't do `import process from "process"`.
 If you use TypeScript, you probably want to install `@types/node` for it to compile.

-## 🕳️ Polyfilling & Exluding Builtin Node Modules
+## 🕳️ Polyfilling & Excluding Builtin Node Modules

 When (or more likely a dependency) importing packages such as `crypto`, `fs` or `process`, Parcel will either automatically use one of the listed polyfills and otherwise exclude that module.
 You can use [the `alises` field in your `package.json`](/getting-started/module-resolution/#aliases)